 A central symbol in Sikhism, it represents the concept of the one universal God.
 Ik Onkar signifies unity, divine presence, and the eternal nature of the creator.

-The cross is the most recognized symbol in Christianity, representing the crucifixion and resurrection of Jesus Christ.
+comes from the most recognized symbol in Christianity, representing the crucifixion and resurrection of Jesus Christ.
 It symbolizes faith, salvation, and divine protection.

 Ichthys are an ancient Christian symbol in the shape of a fish, representing Jesus Christ.
 It can symbolize good luck, abundance, and divine guidance.